WarwickAnimeSoc/TengenToppaAnimango/README.md

 ## Todo

 - Styling and CSS need to be tweaked to look like more than just a generic bootstrap site.
-- (For the live site) The history entries from the old site DB need to be copied over.